proinsias/an-independent-mind/docs/Books/A Force for Good.md

 ---
 become as automatic as washing their hands when they get dirty—an emotional hygiene as deeply embedded as the physical one. — location: [2781](kindle://book?action=open&asin=B00NRQRWRS&location=2781) ^ref-32821

 ---
+Then, as students master the topic, he foresees that their responses to unhealthy states would become as automatic as washing their hands when they get dirty — location: [2781](kindle://book?action=open&asin=B00NRQRWRS&location=2781) ^ref-14260

+---
+an emotional hygiene as deeply embedded as the physical one. — location: [2782](kindle://book?action=open&asin=B00NRQRWRS&location=2782) ^ref-13337

+---
 “When they see their parents quarrel, they tell them, ‘Oh, no!
 This isn’t the right way—you should talk, not fight.’ — location: [2805](kindle://book?action=open&asin=B00NRQRWRS&location=2805) ^ref-4897